-• APP: Thanks to the development of a WEBAPP, an easy opportunity to describe what has been done and what's going on is a perfect tool to achieve as many people as possible and, at the same time, ensuring that information can be updated and content expanded as a part of developments.
+• APP: Thanks to the development of a WEBAPP, an easy opportunity to describe what has been done and what's going on is a perfect tool to achieve as many people as possible (in one year. already more than 200 users have accessed the webapp) and, at the same time, ensuring that information can be updated and content expanded as a part of developments.